 When you first look at poker cash games vs. tournament games, they seem quite similar.
 They’re both forms of poker with the same card hands and values, but there are fundamental differences.
 Cash games, which are also sometimes called ring games or live action games, are non-tournament poker games where the chips used represent real money.
 Players can enter (buy in) or leave (cash out) a game at any point between hands.
 In contrast, a poker tournament has a definite end – usually when only one player is left – and a predetermined group of competitors.
 Also in tournament play, the chips do not represent real money, and are only used to determine winners and rankings.

 Poker cash games vs. ring games

 While the terms "ring game" and "cash game" are often used interchangeably, there are some subtle differences.
-If all seats at a table are full, making a full “ring” of players, this is a ring game.
-In contrast, if there are one or more empty seats, this is a cash game.
+If all seats at a table are full, making a full “ring” of players, this is sometimes called a ring game.
+In general though, the term cash game is used most of the time.

 Differences of cash vs. tournament games

 The biggest advantage to tournament play is the cap on the amount of money you’d lose vs. your potential winnings.
 If you buy in to a tournament, the most you can lose is the amount of your buy-in.
 However, to win, you essentially have to be the “last man standing.”
 Do you have what it takes to be that last man?
 Think about it – many aspire to it, but very few do.